mirandajoy/the-learning-club-api/README.md

 # The Learning Club

 The Learning Club provides learning resources each month around a specific topic.
-It then allows users to join group and attend events to discuss what they've learned a meet new people.
+It then allows users to join groups and attend events to discuss what they've learned and meet new people.

 This repo contains the server application.
 The client application can be accessed [here](https://github.com/mirandajoy/miranda-neerhof-the-learning-club).

 ## Dependencies

-This applications is built using a MySQL database.
+This application is built using a MySQL database.
 You'll need to have it installed to seed data and run the server.
 If you don't have MySQL installed you can follow the directions [here for Mac](https://dev.mysql.com/doc/refman/8.0/en/macos-installation.html) and [here for Windows](https://dev.mysql.com/doc/refman/8.0/en/windows-installation.html).

 ## Installation